-The Education, High School, and Executive Fellowships last for 2 weeks, beginning June 19th and ending on July 3rd.
+The Education and High School Fellowships last for 2 weeks, beginning June 18th and ending on July 2nd.
 Education Fellowships are for faculty and staff at HSIs.
-Executive Fellowships are for President's, Vice Presidents, Chancellors, or other Senior Administrators at HSIs.
 High School Fellowships are for Secondary Education Superintendents, Principals, Agricultural and/or District Level teachers.

 Interested individuals must apply online to be considered for this fellowship program.

 The application consists of: